feature-engine/feature_engine/docs/user_guide/encoding/DecisionTreeEncoder.rst

+.. _decisiontree_encoder:

+.. currentmodule:: feature_engine.encoding

 DecisionTreeEncoder
 ===================

-The DecisionTreelEncoder() replaces categories in the variable with the predictions of a decision tree.
-The transformer first encodes categorical variables into numerical variables using ordinal encoding.
+The :class:`DecisionTreeEncoder()` replaces categories in the variable with the predictions of a decision tree.

+The transformer first encodes categorical variables into numerical variables using :class:`OrdinalEncoder`.
 You have the option to have the integers assigned to the categories as they appear in the variable, or ordered by the mean value of the target per category.
+You can regulate this behaviour with the parameter `encoding_method`.
+As decision trees are able to pick non-linear relationships, replacing categories by arbitrary numbers should be enough in practice.

 After this, the transformer fits with this numerical variable a decision tree to predict the target variable.
 Finally, the original categorical variable is replaced by the predictions of the decision tree.

+The motivation of the :class:`DecisionTreeEncoder()` is to try and create monotonic relationships between the categorical variables and the target.

+Let's look at an example using the Titanic Dataset.

 .. code:: python